 This course provides hands-on experience in the application and materials of drywall, trim and cabinetry.
-Pre- requisite: CARP 114.
+Prerequisite: CARP 114.

-Interior and Exterior Finishes

-This course is designed to facilitate student understanding of the finishing phase of a structure.
+CARP 120 (5 Credits) | spring semester Interior and Exterior Finishes of the finishing phase of a structure.
 Students become familiar with the exterior and interior finishing of a structure.
 Topics include career opportunities, safety, windows, doors, siding, roof finishes, insulation, wall coverings and storage.
 This course provides learning experience through the application of materials and techniques used in residential construction.
-Offered in Spring.